dwgnr/ki-zentrum.github.io/_pages/cluster/user-guide.md

 ## Available Resources

-The rough allocation of resources in Slurm is done using a so-called *Quality of Service* (QOS).
+The allocation of resources in Slurm is done using a so-called *Quality of Service* (QOS).
 Depending on the use case, certain types of resources are particularly needed (e.g., plenty of memory for data preprocessing).
 The different use cases can be covered by specifying the respective QOS in a Slurm job.
+Furthermore, each QOS has a priority weight assigned to it.
+A QOS that allows users to request more resources receives a lower priority.
+See the [Job Prioritization](#job-prioritization) section for more information on job priorities.

-Users can have access to the following resources on the cluster:
+The following resources are available on the cluster:

 <div class="table-responsive">
   <table class="table table-striped table-hover table-bordered">